In our digital age, almost every task can be completed online.

-Often times the forms they find online and try to fill out on their own aren’t filled out correctly or don’t include the required information and it will actually cost them more in terms of the time they spend on it along with the energy they expend on it than if they just reached out to an attorney to assist them and guide them through the process.
+Often times the forms they find online and try to fill out on their own aren’t filled out correctly or don’t include the required information.
+This can actually cost them more in terms of the time they spend and the energy they expend on it.
+Reaching out to an attorney can help assist and guide them through the process.

 Steps to Filing for Divorce

 After you file your petition for divorce, you will need to provide your spouse with legal notice of the proceeding in order to move forward with the process.
-The divorce papers can be served formally to your spouse by a process server, or you can get your spouse to sign and have notarized a Waiver of Service.
+The divorce papers can be served formally to your spouse by a process server.
+You can also, get your spouse to sign and have notarized a Waiver of Service.

 Once you have served your spouse with the divorce papers, you will need to wait for their response.
 This can come in the form of an Original Answer as well as a Counter-Petition for Divorce.

 Even if you and your spouse agree to the terms of your Texas divorce, there is a mandatory 60 day waiting period from the day you filed your Petition for Divorce with the Court.

 If your divorce is contested, you will need to work together to resolve issues and reach an agreement.
 This in itself is a process with many other steps, including: